rkristelijn/dhtmlx-json-node/README.md

 });
 ```

-If that is possible we can easily 'catch' it again in the app.js, where all items are in this way:
+If that is possible we can easily 'catch' it again in the app.js, where all items are spaghetti-coded anyway:

 `pubilc/app.js`